 THE STOOGE is the Martin and Lewis roman à clef of their rise to glory.

 Egotistic nightclub entertainer Bill Miller (Dean Martin), leaves his successful duo act (with Richard Erdman, aka Dogface Dolan in JUMPING JACKS) to marry Mary (ever-present Polly Bergen), and goes out as a solo act – and bombs!

 Bill’s agent Leo (Eddie Mayehoff from THAT’S MY BOY) advises him to plant an unknown guy in the audience to spice up Bill’s act with interplay.
 Ted Rogers (Jerry Lewis) is that stooge, whose impromptu antics make the act a roaring success.
 Bill refuses to give Ted any billing, maintaining that Ted’s anonymity is what makes the act so successful.
-He could be right… but when he starts treating Ted like an assistant, an errand boy, a slave, we realize Bill’s runaway ego is to blame for Ted’s omission.
+He could be right… but when he starts treating Ted like his personal slave, we realize Bill’s runaway ego is to blame for Ted’s omission.

 (One wonders why Bill wasn’t forced to just reunite with his former partner, but I guess it’s ‘Martin and Lewis,’ not ‘Dean and Dogface’…)

 THE STOOGE is probably the hardest Martin and Lewis movie to watch, because it cuts so close to the bone.
 In fact, the release date was pushed back until a few more Martin and Lewis films had hit theaters.
 Filmed in February 1951, THE STOOGE was only seen after THAT’S MY BOY (May 1951), SAILOR BEWARE (Feb 1952) and JUMPING JACKS (June 1952), because the studio felt its tragicomic fiction was too depressing, and Martin’s meanness to Lewis was too jarring.